soilwater/crnpy/paper.md

 # Acknowledgements

 This work was supported by the USDA National Institute of Food and Agriculture through the Agriculture and Food Research Initiative Competitive Grant no. 2019-68012-29888 and through Multistate project W4188.
 The authors declare no competing interests.
+This is contribution no. 24-179-J of the Kansas Agricultural Experiment Station

 # References